-A desktop theme is a way to change the look of a Windows installation (Linux and Macintosh (?) also have them, but not all Linux distros have them; instead you can change some of the things [not the sounds though] seperately).
-It has icons, cursors, sounds, a wallpaper and sometimes a screensaver.
+A desktop theme is a way to change the look of a Windows installation (Linux and Macintosh (?) also have them, but not all Linux distros (distributions) have them; instead you can change most or some of the elements separately).
+It has icons, cursors, sounds, wallpaper(s) and sometimes a screensaver.

 Desktop Themes were first introduced in Windows 3.0.
-Using third-party programs for Windows 95 and above (and/or Plus!, an add-on for all Windows versions up to XP; Windows 95 Plus!, the first version, was released by Microsoft at the same time as Windows 95), you could save themes, and make your own.
-One of them is Desktop Architect (still works on Windows XP, not sure about Windows 7 since Win9x-XP themes don’t work on it unless applied manually and resaved as themepacks or using the Windows 7 Theme Converter).
+Using third-party programs for Windows 95 and above (and/or Plus!, an add-on for all Windows versions up to (and including) XP; Windows 95 Plus!, the first version, was released by Microsoft at the same time as Windows 95), you could save themes, and make your own.
+One of them is Desktop Architect (still works on Windows XP, not sure about Windows 7 since Win9x-XP themes don’t work on it unless applied manually and resaved as themepacks or by using the Windows 7 Theme Converter).
 Old themes definitely don’t work on Windows 8, 8.1 and 10; you can apply them manually, but even though there are themes made for these versions, they’re not the 9x-XP kind or 7 kind.

 Now, to clear up confusion, here is a list providing what themes the Plus! packs have.

 - Windows 95 Plus!
 Pack: Includes Dangerous Creatures (4th fav, 256 color icons), Inside your Computer (high color icons), Leonardo Da Vinci (256 colors), More Windows (high colors), Mystery (high color), Nature (5th fav, high color), Science (256 color), Sports (256 color), The 60’s USA (256), The Golden Era (3rd fav; high), Travel (high 😉 ), and Windows 95 (256).
 Here’s a YouTube video about it.